 Try not to get over excited about announcing your releases over social networking sites until you’ve put a timeline together for manufacturing.

-Before the creative juices start flowing you need to decide what audio format you want, will it be CDS, Vinyl, Tapes or digital.
+Before the creative juices start flowing, you need to decide what audio format you want.

 Now you’re ready to choose your packaging, to whet your appetite visit our website.